docker/docs/get-started/what-is-a-container.md

  - `-d`: This runs the container detached or in the background.
  - `—-name welcome-to-docker`: This sets the name for your container.
 If you don’t do so, Docker will select a random name for you.

-Keep following [What's next](#whats-next) to learn how to intuitively run an image using the Docker Desktop GUI.
+Continue following [What's next](#whats-next) to learn how to intuitively run an image using the Docker Desktop GUI.